 As you wonder if it's too soon to start talking about marriage with your partner, think about all the experiences you've shared.
 Have you faced major life challenges together?
 Have you seen them at their highest and their lowest?
 Have you had the time to learn about their family and background?
 Do you know their strengths and their flaws?

 There is no set time limit to gain this experience.
 You can learn a lot about a person quickly, especially if you spend a lot of time together.
 Alternately, you can date someone for months and years and barely dig beneath their surface.

 Tammy Nelson, PhD, licensed relationship therapist, board-certified sexologist and author of The New Monogamy and Getting the Sex You Want, also believes that while each couple's situation is different, it's most important to learn how to communicate when you have a conflict, rather than focus on the time frame.

 So really, it doesn't matter whether you waited five years or five months to get engaged.
-The most important part is that you're confidently committed to one another.
+When it comes to the question of how long should you date before getting engaged, the most important part is that you're confidently committed to one another.
 Do you agree or disagree?